duplicati/duplicati.github.io/_posts/articles/2017-02-12-Getting-Started.md

 ## 5. Source data

-In this step you must choose what files to make a backup off.
+In this step you must choose what files to make a backup of.
 Most users will only need to locate the desired folder in the tree, and check the desired folders.
 Subfolders to an included folder can be excluded by clicking the check mark.
 For advanced users, the three dots will enable a text display where each line is a folder or file to back up.

 Exclusions based on attributes or file size can be configured under the "Exclude" section.